 During the milling of sugar cane to make white sugar, all the ‘goodness' from the cane is stripped out and discarded as waste.
 This waste is in fact full of fibre and valuable plant chemicals called phytochemicals such as antioxidants e.g. polyphenols like the catechins in tea.

 Rather than discard it, the sugar processors found a way to extract these polyphenols along with some organic acids and minerals from the molasses waste.
-Horizon Science researchers had realised that this waste with its polyphenols from the sugar cane molasses did three interesting things.
+Researchers had realised that this waste with its polyphenols did three interesting things.
 It: